 Heart Health Metrics on Apple iPhone and Apple Watch

 The other metric that Apple highlights is the Cardio Fitness score.
-This is not to be confused with Cardio Recovery score.
+This is not to be confused with the Cardio Recovery score.

 A higher Cardio Fitness score (VO2 max) or cardiorespiratory fitness score usually indicated a higher level of Cardio Fitness and endurance.